 The late 80's brought significant technical and program changes to the Association.
 As Bill Marvel took over the Newsletter in 1987, the advent of desktop publishing resulted in wholesale changes, both in content and style.
 New programs such as group buying and safety were instituted.
 The AYA was still growing rapidly, and like any fast growing organization, was feeling some pains.
 Should advertising be accepted in the Newsletter?
 Is the Association getting too big, too formal?
 Larry Foster, Bill Marvel, and Walt Porter were presidents of the Association during this time, and all did an exemplary job of leading the AYA into the successful organization it is today.
 Membership had mushroomed to 1500 by the end of 1987, with dues at $20.

 With membership stabilized at 2000, the 1990's were a period of stability for the AYA.
-The organization is truly international in scope, with over 10% of the members residing outside the U.S. As a testimony to that, two Canadians - Glenn Hadley and Sharon Spence - have presided over the organization in the 90's.
+The organization is truly international in scope, with over 10% of the members residing outside the U.S. As a testimony to that, three Canadians - Glenn Hadley, Steve Peach and Sharon Spence - have presided over the organization in the 90's.
 The turnover within the Association averages about 300 per year.

 The membership of the Association is concentrated in several geographic areas - California, Florida, Texas, Michigan and New York.
 The membership at that time consisted of approximately 400 AA-1 owners and 1200 AA-5 owners, reflecting the fleet breakdown in general.